 - Critical reasoning/thinking Opportunities will be provided to develop intellectual curiosity, independence of thought, and an ability to formulate and test positions on major questions. - Communication Opportunities will be provided for students to speak and write both within their major fields of study and more general areas with clarity and precision.
-The experiences will develop an ability to listen and respond effectively to the expression of ideas by others, and they will have the technological and bibliographic skills needed for the development of defensible positions. - Cross-disciplinary view Opportunities will be provided for students to develop a variety of perspectives on major issues, events, and questions. - Openness to truth Opportunities will be provided for students to appreciate the nature of knowledge and the pursuit of truth, an often difficult but ultimately worthwhile effort.
-Courses will incorporate discussion and experiences that encourage an understanding of the need for continuing study and for learning more of God's truth on the continuing questions of human existence and society. - Christian commitments and practices Opportunities will be provided for students

-- to explore the relationship between Christian commitments and practices and personal and global questions and issues.
+The experiences will develop an ability to listen and respond effectively to the expression of ideas by others, and they will have the technological and bibliographic skills needed for the development of defensible positions. - Cross-disciplinary view Opportunities will be provided for students to develop a variety of perspectives on major issues, events, and questions. - Christian commitments and practices Opportunities will be provided for students to explore the relationship between Christian commitments and practices and personal and global questions and issues.
 They will be encouraged to explore their obligation for service in personal and professional areas of life and have a sensitivity to their relationship to God, the church, and society. - Preparation for service Opportunities will be provided for students to develop the knowledge, skills, and dispositions required in graduate or professional education or when seeking a job.
 We consciously bring together the liberal arts, professional preparation, and biblical faith and understanding to assist students to serve in diverse local, national, and global societies.